tdryer/hangups/README.rst

     :alt: Build Status

 hangups is the first third-party instant messaging client for `Google Hangouts`_.
+It includes both a Python library and a reference client with a text-based user interface.

 Unlike its predecessor Google Talk, Hangouts uses a `proprietary, non-interoperable protocol`_. hangups is implemented by reverse-engineering this protocol, which allows it to support features like group messaging that aren't available in clients that connect via XMPP.

 hangups is still in an early stage of development.
-It's usable for basic chatting, but users should keep another client handy.
-Bug reports, feature requests, and pull requests are welcome.
+The reference client is usable for basic chatting, but the API is undocumented and subject to change.
+Bug reports and pull requests are welcome!

 .. image:: https://github.com/tdryer/hangups/raw/master/screenshot.png
     :alt: hangups screenshot